coderoad/coderoad-cli-deprecated/README.md

 "build" compiles your markdown tutorial into a data file called `coderoad.json`.

-You must specify the path to your tutorial markdown file, normally `tutorial.md`.
+"build" defaults to `tutorial/tutorial.md`.
+Optionally specify the path to your tutorial markdown file.

 ```
+> coderoad build
-> coderoad build $tutorial.md$
+> coderoad build $path/to/tutorial.md$
 ```

 "build" also generates a `README.md` with an outline of your chapters & pages